1760 - Austrian campaign in Saxony

 Prelude to the Campaign

-At the beginning of 1760, the Allied Corps under the command of the Hereditary Prince of Brunswick stayed in Saxony till February 15 to reinforce the Prussian Army.
+At the beginning of 1760, the Allied Corps under the command of the Hereditary Prince of Brunswick stayed in Saxony until February 15 to assist the Prussian Army.
 Meanwhile Frederick II tried to recapture Dresden.
 Frederick advanced upon the positions of Maquire's Corps near Dippoldiswalde but found them unassailable.
 He then abandoned his project.

 For the campaign of 1760, Daun had, as usual, the chief command of the Grand Army (100,000 men) in Saxony.
 He was assisted by the Reichsarmee.
 According to the general plan settled upon for the campaign, Daun with his Grand Army would fix Frederick in Saxony and would follow him if ever he marched to the rescue of Silesia.
 Meanwhile, Feldzeugmeister Loudon would lead a large corps in Silesia and operate jointly with the Russian Army of Count Saltykov.